oriondream/pi_x_tool/README.md

 # Introduction #

-This repository automate setting up the cross compilation tool chain for Raspberry Pi.
-For more detail of what is behind the scene, it is encouraged to read the original post https://stackoverflow.com/a/19269715/768817
+This repository automate the setting up process for the cross compilation tool chain for Raspberry Pi.
+For more behind-the-scenes, it is encouraged to visit the original post https://stackoverflow.com/a/19269715/768817 by Stenyg@stackoverflow

 # Prerequisites #